 You do not need a bullhorn.

-If someone is interested in your artwork, they will purchase it.
-You do not have to push it on them or come up with cheesy sales pitches.
+You do not have to push your artwork on them or come up with cheesy sales pitches.

 Email Marketing Guide for Selling Art Online

-You work every day trying to make a presence online and generate traffic to your art blog and online art gallery.
-When they arrive your job is to build their trust and get them to join your email list.
-They will be your art collectors.
+You work every day trying to make a presence online and generate traffic to your online art gallery.

 - Email is Personal